microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/05_examples/mark-playground.md

 ---

-This page contains a playground of mark types and a sample of their paramaterization options.
+This page contains a playground of mark types and a sample of their parameterization options.
 This can be useful when trying to understand the visual impacts of encoding mark instances.

 ## Arc